florez87/a-cadmci/README.md

 ```

 ## File Structure for Model Training and Validation
+Models are already trained and validated but you can also perform those tasks if you want.

 ### For ADNI Database
 A CSV file containing the following columns:
 - CDR: {0, 0.5, 1, 2, 3}